lolorestrepo/WCSimFQTuningTools/CProfiles/README.md

 **Important comments**:
 - Before producing the Cherenkov Profiles, check the 2D histogram binning is reasonable in the WCSimFQTuner (_WCSimFQTunerCherenkovProfile.cc_).
-  This can be done by opening any of the produced WCSim file and look at the `trg` TH2D histogram; this can be done using the
+  This can be done by opening any of the produced WCSim files and look at the `trg` TH2D histogram; this can be done using the
 - The tools assume that the distance units are `mm` in the simulation files, and transformed to `cm` in the step 1).
 - Make sure ROOT is setup (in order to be able to `import ROOT`)